Row-Level Security in MYOB AdvancedMYOB Advanced Tips and Tricks #3

 MYOB Advanced (powered by Acumatica) is a cloud-based system that you can access remotely, anytime, anywhere.
 With this comes the need for complex security and permissions.
 Make sure your data is accessible but most importantly safe.
 Security features such as 2FA (2-factor authentication) were rolled out recently and are now automatically part of the login system.
 Another important feature that is often overlooked or simply not recognised is Row-Level Security.

 What is Row-Level Security in MYOB Advanced?

 Row-level security allows users to control the visibility of certain data to certain users.
+It is an important step in managing fraud and helping your team maintain data security.
 It is an under-utilised feature of MYOB Advanced that can be used to apply more complex security policies using restriction groups.
 A restriction group is a set of entities of two or more types that you can define to either:

 - Restrict employees’ visibility of sensitive data within MYOB Advanced

 - Relate particular entities to each other to only use them together

 With these restriction groups, sensitive General Ledger accounts can be made visible to a limited number of MYOB Advanced users.
 For example, Executive Salaries & Wages can be restricted to Senior Accountants or higher.